(153591) 2001 SN263

-' is a carbonaceous triple asteroid, classified as near-Earth object and former potentially hazardous asteroid of the Amor group, approximately 2.6 km in diameter.
+' is a carbonaceous triple asteroid, classified as a near-Earth object and former potentially hazardous asteroid of the Amor group, approximately 2.6 km in diameter.
 It was discovered by the Lincoln Near-Earth Asteroid Research project at Lincoln Lab's Experimental Test Site in Socorro, New Mexico, on 20 September 2001.
 The two synchronous minor-planet moons measure approximately 770 and 430 meters and have an orbital period of 16.46 and 150 hours, respectively.

 Numbering and naming

 This minor planet was numbered by the Minor Planet Center on 2 April 2007.
 As of 2018, the primary and its moons have not been named.
 In the scientific literature, the components of the triple system are generically referred to as Alpha, Beta and Gamma, but these labels are not recognized by the IAU.